-What’s all the fuss about Empowered Birth?
-Why it creates a flap every now and then, and the reason why I use it in my business.
+What’s all the fuss about using the word empowered anyway?
+My take on why it creates a flap every now and then, and the reason why I use it in my business.

 The word empowered has been flung around seemingly relentlessly, and particularly by people in industries associated with self help, self development, birth, and anything to do with women.
 The overuse and misuse of this word has resulted in it loosing its shine and meaning, for many.
 I’ve witnessed birth worker’s deliberately and vocally distance themselves from this word because of its bastardisation.
 In 2016, I very intentionally chose this word as part of my business, and the reason why is very personal and deeply connected to my own birth experience.